Caching with Azure Front Door

 When caching is disabled, Azure Front Door doesn’t cache the response contents, irrespective of the origin response directives.

 When caching is enabled, the cache behavior is different depending on the cache behavior value applied by the Rules Engine:

-- Honor origin: Azure Front Door will always honor origin response header directive.
-If the origin directive is missing, Azure Front Door will cache contents anywhere from one to three days.
+- Honor origin: Azure Front Door always honors origin response header directive.
+If the origin directive is missing, Azure Front Door caches contents anywhere from one to three days.

-- Override always: Azure Front Door will always override with the cache duration, meaning that it will cache the contents for the cache duration ignoring the values from origin response directives.
-This behavior will only be applied if the response is cacheable.
+- Override always: Azure Front Door always overrides with the cache duration, meaning that it caches the contents for the cache duration ignoring the values from origin response directives.
+This behavior only applies if the response is cacheable.

-- Override if origin missing: If the origin doesn’t return caching TTL values, Azure Front Door will use the specified cache duration.
-This behavior will only be applied if the response is cacheable.
+- Override if origin missing: If the origin doesn’t return caching TTL values, Azure Front Door uses the specified cache duration.
+This behavior only applies if the response is cacheable.